Jacksonville Flag Football

 Category: General

-Registration dues vary by location,night and sport.
+Registration dues vary by location, night and sport.
 JAX Fray strives to keep dues low while still providing a quality experience for our members.
-Most leagues range in cost from $25 – $70.
-This fee covers insurance, field permits, equipment, player t-shirts, parties, prizes, recruiting, staffing at every league and the tons of other Fray events that we will be hosting throughout the year.
+Select the league you are interested in joining and you will see the current pricing for that league.
+This fee covers insurance, field permits, equipment, player t-shirts, parties, prizes, recruiting, staffing at every league and the tons of other JAX Fray events that we will be hosting throughout the year.
 You definitely get your money’s worth!

-Each league typically gets at least 6 organized nights of games and tomfoolery, and league-wide parties where you’ll get to meet literally hundreds and hundreds of other players.
-You’ll also have access to all our other league related events, shindigs and parties throughout the year.
+Each league typically gets at least a 6 game regular season, tomfoolery, and league-wide parties where you’ll get to meet literally hundreds and hundreds of other players.
+You’ll also have access to all our other league-related events, shindigs, and parties throughout the year.

 *Please note, JAX Fray does not issue refunds.*